andrewschmidt-a/missing-ax-docs/docs/source/index.rst

 .. note::

-   This documentation site is under intial construction and may not be complete.
+   This documentation site is under initial construction and may not be complete.
 Please consider using the official MSFT documentations for all authoritative information.